netobserv/network-observability-operator/docs/FlowCollector.md

         <td>int or string</td>
         <td>
           SourcePorts defines the source ports to filter flows by.
 To filter a single port, set a single port as an integer value.
-For example sourcePorts: 80.
+For example, sourcePorts: 80.
-To filter a range of ports, use a "start-end" range, string format.
-For example sourcePorts: "80-100".<br/>
+To filter a range of ports, use a "start-end" range in string format.
+For example, sourcePorts: "80-100".
+To filter two ports, use a "port1,port2" in string format.
+For example, `ports: "80,100"`.<br/>
         </td>
         <td>false</td>
       </tr><tr>